Followers

 Alice C. Linsley

-High places such as Gobekli Tepe and Çatalhöyük had royal temples that would have been built by the "Mighty Men of Old" (Genesis 6:4).
 This image was found at Çatalhöyük (7000 BC).
-It shows a red skin priest wearing the leopard skin typical of the priests of antiquity who moved out of the Nile valley.
-Keep in mind that the dispersion of Y-DNA Haplogroup R1 began about 70,000 years ago, long before the time of Noah (4000-2800 BC).
+It shows a red skin priest wearing the leopard skin typical of the priests of antiquity who moved out of the Nile Valley well before Noah's time (c.4200 BC).

 Göbekli Tepe is classified as a Pre-Pottery Neolithic site (PPN).
 It is designated PPNA (ca 10,500 to 9,500 BC) which puts it in the same class as Jericho, Netiv Hagdud, Nahul Oren, Gesher, Dhar', Jerf al Ahmar, Chogha Golan and Abu Hureyra.